EV company Workhorse Group feels more pain on recall news, worries of van safety

 Workhorse’s stock sank more than 10% following the news, and is sitting at a dip of around 9% as of midday Wednesday.

 Unfortunately, Workhorse is no stranger to bad news—or stock plummets—as the company has ridden down a rough road in recent months.
 Earlier this year, it lost a bid for a monster deal worth $6 billion with the United States Postal Service, when the courier instead awarded a contract for 165,000 new mail trucks to defense contractor Oshkosh.
 Workhorse’s stock—which had inflated from under $2 to over $40 on hopes of winning the Postal Service’s business—plunged nearly 50% after the loss.
-(The company then filed a lawsuit against Oshkosh arguing the firm made false promises about its ability to build an electric vehicle, but abruptly dropped the claim last week.)
+(The company then filed a lawsuit against Oshkosh, arguing that the firm made false promises about its ability to build an electric vehicle, but abruptly dropped the claim last week.)

 Last month, Workhorse was also dealt a blow by short-selling research group Fuzzy Panda, which revealed in a report that the company was under active investigation by the U.S. Securities and Exchange Commission for allegations including faked preorder numbers, accounting fraud, and accusations of subpar trucks that broke down quickly.
 According to Fuzzy Panda, Workhorse also failed to disclose the probe to investors.